 Pricing: You pay a one-time fee of $49 to purchase the Etsy-only Keyword Tool.

 Google Keyword Planner is a handy tool if you want to substantiate your existing keyword research and if one of your objectives is to get your listings to show up on Google.
 This tool generates search volume and competition info for specific keywords entered into Google, allowing you to gain insights into what people are typing into the search engine.

 Useful resources: Etsy fees and profits calculator

 Another way to find keywords?
 Check out your Etsy reports.
 Etsy’s native reporting tool offers valuable insights into how people find your listings.
 Aside from displaying page views and traffic sources, Etsy also shows the search terms that have led to your listings.

 Finding your search terms report is easy.
 Just go to the Shop Manager on your Etsy dashboard and click Stats.

 Etsy’s native search suggestions can be helpful with your research, but don’t rely on them alone when looking for keywords.
 This is because Etsy makes these recommendations based on recent searches, and they don’t necessarily reflect the overall popularity of a keyword.

 Once you know which keywords to use, incorporate them into your listing.
 When matching queries, Etsy looks at the listing components below to see if they are aligned with a buyer’s search.
 Go through them and make sure they’re optimized for search.

-If you’re selling original paintings, you should use terms such “wall art,” “office painting” or “abstract painting” instead of the title of the piece—you can save that for the product description.
+If you’re selling original paintings, you should use terms such as “wall art,” “office painting,” or “abstract painting” instead of the title of the piece—you can save that for the product description.